The Vernal Equinox is the day that the sun passes from south to north over the equator as the earth proceeds in its annual journey around the sun.

 However many non-religious pastimes from old traditions enliven the celebrations; for example: the coloring of eggs, the use of budding willow branches, etc.

-In the Eastern Orthodox church, the old Julian calendar is still in use, therefore Easter in many east European countries, such as Bulgaria, Greece, Russia, Ukraine, is celebrated up to a month later.
+In the Eastern Orthodox church, the old Julian calendar is still in use, therefore Easter in many east European countries, such as Bulgaria, Greece, Russia, Ukraine, is celebrated up to a month later, in 2017 they are observed at the same time.

 The Muslim religion contains no celebrations of any events in nature.
 But the ancient Persian calebration of the New Year at the Vernal Equinox continues in many Asian countries in spite of the efforts of the clerics to suppress it.